KevinSeghetti/motobyo_frontend/README.md

 Deleting an employee doesn't actually delete them, it just marks them as inactive

 The filter dropdown selects whether to display active, inactive, or all employees

+## TODO
+There are many things left to do before this app could be safely deployed
+* highlighting of current page on nav
+* much more styling
+* put employee list into table
+* add proptypes
+* input field validation
+* actual auth with server, stored in cookie and sent with all requests *

 # create react app original docs